 Fortunately, anaplastic thyroid cancer is the least common of all thyroid cancers.
 It can also be called “anaplastic thyroid carcinoma” since carcinoma implies a certain type of cancer.
 Since thyroid cancer is relatively common, it is very likely that you will know somebody that had or has a form of thyroid cancer.
 However, anaplastic thyroid cancer is a very uncommon type of thyroid cancer.
 Most patients and even thyroid specialists have had very little to no experience with this type of rare thyroid cancer.
 Try not to think about anaplastic thyroid cancer as you would other thyroid cancers, since this assumption will likely lead you to decisions that are not necessarily justified or right for you.

-Anaplastic thyroid cancer typically starts within the thyroid as a growth, or bump (nodule) in the thyroid that quickly grows out of the otherwise normal thyroid tissue.
+Anaplastic thyroid cancer starts within the thyroid as a growth, or bump (nodule) in the thyroid that quickly grows out of the otherwise normal thyroid tissue.
 Anaplastic thyroid cancer can grow alarmingly fast and spread very rapidly.
 Thryoid cancer patients rarely present with symptoms but anaplastic thyroid cancer is an exception to that observation in that most patients actually present with symptoms.
-Patients can often present with hoarseness (vocal cord paralysis), difficulty swallowing or a mass in the neck which does not move.
+Anaplastic thyroid cancer patients often present with a rapidly progressing neck mass.
+Patients can also often present with hoarseness (vocal cord paralysis), difficulty swallowing or a mass in the neck which does not move.
 Unlike other more common types of thyroid cancer, prompt evaluation and treatment is critical to successful management of this most aggressive thyroid cancer.

 Have a Question?

 We know that there is a lot of information on the site and it can be hard to take it all in.
 If you have a question for our surgeons or for our office, please contact us using this form and we'd be happy to help.